eMapR/TimeSync-Plus/README.md

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/04mainchip3.JPG' width="200">

 At the bottom of the application's display is a set of yearly spectral image maps with a geometry on top of them.
-This set of temporal images help the user get a feel for what the spectral plot is displaying and allow for more informed attribute selection.
+This set of temporal images help the user get a feel for what the spectral plot is displaying and allows for a more informed attribute selection.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/05imagechips.JPG' width="300">